ContainerSolutions/adobe-workshop/containers/02_images.md

 ### Uploading our images to the Docker Hub
 We have built our first images.
-If we were so inclined, we could share those images through the Docker Hub.
+We could share those images through the Docker Hub. (requires Docker Hub account) But the steps would be:
-We won't do it since we don't want to force everyone to create a Docker Hub account (although it's free, yay!) but the steps would be:
 * have an account on the Docker Hub
 * tag our image accordingly (i.e. username/imagename)
 * docker push username/imagename